Linezinnn/buylist-app/README.md

 ## Running the tests ✔️

 The tests are present in the API, and will be executed to test the use cases, controlerrs, and data schemas using **Vitest**.
+(Currently unsupported)

 To run all tests, run in the terminal: